-Level 4 rule violations result in up to 10 days out of school suspension and a recommendation for alternative placement and/or long term suspension.
+Level 4 rule violations result in up to 10 days out of school suspension and a recommendation for alternative placement and/or long-term suspension.
 Also, at the discretion of the Principal, charges may be filed.

-Project FIND may also be a consequence for ONLY first time offenders for substance/drug/alcohol possession and/use.
+Project FIND may also be a consequence ONLY for first time offenders for substance/drug/alcohol possession and/or use.

-Level 4 offenses (up to 10 days OSS and/or recommendation for alternative placement and/or long term suspension):
+Level 4 Offenses (up to 10 days OSS and a recommendation for alternative placement and/or long-term suspension):